 Coral reefs are home to 25% of all marine life in the ocean and are the most diverse marine ecosystem on earth.
 Coral can sequester huge amounts of carbon from dissolved CO as carbonate - so that carbon stays within in the reef system and out of the ocean and atmosphere.

 Seagrasses are being lost at a rate of 1.5% per year.
 They cover less than 0.2% of ocean floor, but store about ~10% of the carbon buried in ocean sediment each year.

 Blue carbon ecosystems are most effective when they are directly connected to a healthy watershed, which can capture and store atmospheric CO2 at 10x the rate of a mature tropical forest by sequestering it in the ground for many years.

 WHY IS THIS IMPORTANT?

 83% of the global carbon cycle is circulated through the ocean, and coastal ecosystems account for approximately half of the total carbon sequestered in ocean sediments.

-Despite these benefits, they are one of the most threatened ecosystems on Earth.
+340,000 to 980,000 hectares of blue carbon ecosystems are detroyed each year.
+They are some of the most threatened ecosystems on Earth.
 The regeneration of these ecosystems provides critical habitat for countless species, sustainable long-term employment for local communities, and protection from climate change impacts.